sydasif/ansible-lab/README.md

 vagrant status
 ```

 Use ```vagrant ssh ubuntu-64``` command to ssh into a device and check ping to the other device.
-If any error with Vagrant ssh connection see this [Permission denied](https://stackoverflow.com/questions/36300446/ssh-permission-denied-publickey-gssapi-with-mic).
+If any error with Vagrant ssh connection see this [Permission denied](https://stackoverflow.com/questions/36300446/ssh-permission-denied-publickey-gssapi-with-mic) guide on stackoverflow.

 ### Configuring Ansible Client